 Think about that.
 Leah knows that no Scientologists believe this about 7 year old girls and passionate kisses from adult men.
-She knows that Hubbard was training auditors here, and is using this as an example for an auditor to think about when “at times a case will stall or seem to have no engrams” in order to find possible areas to audit.
+She knows that Hubbard was training auditors here, and is using this as an example (A VERY BAD ONE) for an auditor to think about when “at times a case will stall or seem to have no engrams” in order to find possible areas to audit.

 Leah Remini knows that Tony Ortega has taken this quote out of context.

-But she uses it anyway to tell the Hollywood Reporter that Scientologists believe in pedophilia in order to promote the 2nd Season of “Scientology and The Aftermath”.
+But Leah still tells the Hollywood Reporter that Scientologists believe in pedophilia in order to promote the 2nd Season of “Scientology and The Aftermath”.
 She uses Tony’s completely wrong interpretation of this quote, telling the Hollywood Reporter:

 “They believe a 7-year-old girl should not shudder at being passionately kissed.
 That’s in Dianetics,” she says, referencing L. Ron Hubbard’s 1950 book that establishes core tenets.”

-When you see Leah Remini lying about the beliefs of Scientologists in order to try to make them look like pedophiles to the general public, that’s the exact same kind of thing Scientologists do to “the psychs” and to their critics.
+When you see Leah Remini lying about the beliefs of Scientologists in order to try to make them look like pedophiles to the general public, that’s the exact same kind of thing Scientologists do to “the psychs” and to their critics while “fair gaming” them.

 Scientologists justify this type of behavior by saying it’s “the greatest good for the greatest number of dynamics” to lie if it gets the product of a psych or a critic in jail.